 - 8.12 Privately owned buildings, often those in multiple ownership, in town centres can be vulnerable to disrepair and this is common across Scotland.
 Where any building is in disrepair its owners are responsible for its condition.
 In a town centre the appearance of a building in disrepair can affect the overall attractiveness of the town centre therefore it is important that buildings are kept in good repair.
-Actions to help the regeneration of buildings and attract investment include: - Encourage the redevelopment of vacant and infill sites for housing and commercial use in line with LDP
+Actions to help the regeneration of buildings and attract investment include: - Encourage the redevelopment of vacant and infill sites for housing and commercial use in line with LDP - New Uses for Old Buildings Harlaw Hill House

-Prestonpans Town Centre Strategy: Action 6 Encourage the redevelopment of vacant and infi Il sites for housing an d commercial use in line with LDP Action and Location Lead and Joint Working Next Steps Timescale: Short Medium Long Ongoing Progress Encourage development of infill and vacant sites within the town centre to uses that support the town centre Private land owners / ELC Development / ELC Estates This work is only required as development proposals are made Ongoing
+Prestonpans Town Centre Strategy: Action 6 Encourage the redevelopment of vacant and infill sites for housing and commercial use in line with LDP Action and Location Lead and Joint Working Next Steps Timescale: Short Medium Long Ongoing Progress Encourage development of infill and vacant sites within the town centre to uses that support the town centre Private land owners / ELC Development / ELC Estates This work is only required as development proposals are made Ongoing